AdamPodoxin/FASC/frontend/README.md

-0# FASC
+# FASC
-Find A Stronger Computer: compile code on a stronger computer than yours to save time.
+Find A Stronger Computer: Compile code on a stronger computer than yours to save time.
 Fall Hacks 2022.

 How to run:
 # Go into the repository